tower/guides/guides/adapter.md

 };
 ```

-Tower has started creating a [MySQL adapter](https://github.com/tower/mysql-adapter) that shows more of the edge cases you might have to consider when you dig into it.
+Tower has started creating a [MySQL adapter](https://github.com/tower/mysql-adapter) that shows how to more robustly convert a query object into a SQL statement.
 But still, it's relatively simple.
 Now you can save and query any data in MySQL.

 To really make a database adapter robust you would have to dig into the documentation for that specific database to make sure you support as much as possible in as efficient a way as possible.
 But know that, once you finish an adapter and open source that shit, you solved the problem for _everyone_, and you'll never have to deal with it again\*.